-In 2007 the Arbitration Board introduced a system of simplified arbitration and thus gave opposing parties the possibility of resolving disputes simply and quickly.
-There are no monetary limits for disputes that can be resolved through simplified arbitration; it is up to the parties to decide whether they wish to use this option.
+The system of simplified arbitration adopted by the Arbitration Board gives opposing parties the possibility of resolving disputes simply and quickly.
+It is up to the parties to decide whether they wish to avail of this option.

-In addition to agreeing on arbitration by the Arbitration Board, the parties must enter into a specific agreement on arbitration based on the rules on simplified arbitration.
+An agreement on simplified arbitration requires the parties to have entered into a specific agreement on arbitration arranged by the Arbitration Board.
 Such an agreement may be made for existing or future disputes in relation to a contract.

 The purpose of simplified arbitration is to ensure speedy and simple resolution of disputes.
-Consequently the parties cannot expect any deviation from the rules and regulations, including rules on deadlines once they have been agreed upon.
+Consequently the parties cannot expect any deviation from the rules and regulations, including rules on deadlines set out in specific provisions.